-The tax years 2013 through 2017 remain open to examination by the major taxing jurisdictions to which the Company is subject to income tax.
-An affiliate owned by our Founder would be responsible for any audit adjustments incurred in connection with transactions occurring prior to July 2014 for Spark Energy, Inc. and Spark HoldCo.
+The tax years 2016 through 2020 remain open to examination by the major taxing jurisdictions to which the Company is subject to income tax.

 Accounting for uncertainty in income taxes prescribes a recognition threshold and measurement methodology for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-As of December 31, 2020 and 2019 there was no liability, and for the years ended December 31, 2020, 2019 and 2018, there was no expense recorded for interest and penalties associated with uncertain tax positions or unrecognized tax positions.
-Additionally, the Company does not have unrecognized tax benefits as of December 31, 2020 and 2019.
+As of December 31, 2021 and 2020 there was no liability, and for the years ended December 31, 2021, 2020 and 2019, there was no expense recorded for interest and penalties associated with uncertain tax positions or unrecognized tax positions.
+Additionally, the Company does not have unrecognized tax benefits as of December 31, 2021 and 2020.

-14. Commitments and Contingencies
+13. Commitments and Contingencies